tronprotocol/tronbox/README.md

 ## Quick Usage
 ### Installation<br>
 Before you can use TronBox, install it using the npm command.
-For details, see installation instructions.
+For details, see Installation.
 ```
 $ npm install -g tronbox
 ```